 - The medical practitioner delaying in their decision to perform an emergency C-section

 - The medical practitioner injuring the infant from their use of forceps or a vacuum assistance device

 Whether an injury to your child occurred due to miscommunication between hospital staff, a doctor not following standard procedures, or some other preventable error, our Louisville cerebral palsy lawyers at Dolt, Thompson, Shepherd & Conway are here to help.
 We have the experience and financial resources necessary to take on large hospitals and insurance companies.

 Is There a Cure For Cerebral Palsy?

 Sadly, there is no cure for cerebral palsy at this time.
 However, there have been several breakthroughs in treatment options over the past decade.
 With the proper care, medications, and physical therapy, it is possible to improve movement and mobility.
 In more severe cases of cerebral palsy, progressive treatment methods can even help improve communication skills.

 Obstetric malpractice, or any area of medical malpractice, is a complicated area of law that requires extensive knowledge, resources, and commitment from your attorney.
 Since 1986, our firm has represented parents and their children in cerebral palsy lawsuits.
-We have the financial resources and relationships with experts in the medical field that give our firm the ability to thoroughly handle all matters.
+We have financial resources and relationships with medical experts that give our firm the ability to thoroughly handle all matters.

-We ask, and find the answers to, questions about the cause of the birth injury.
+We ask, and find the answers to, questions about the cause of the birth injury, such as: